Sunday, May 19, 2024

 The Final Boss?

+The poem as multiverse.
 This is the last—and to me—one of the most important poems in my book “Ideas of Improvisation” and was also one of the final poems I wrote when finishing the manuscript.
 As such I wasn't totally happy with the version in the book and have kept revising it since.
-Here is a version that I think is much closer to my original intent.
+Here is a version that I think better reflects my original intent.
 A reader may find it useful to know that the first poem in Rumi’s Masnavi is “The Song of the Reed Flute” and that the Ney flute is very important to Sufis in general and Rumi in particular.
 While Rumi’s masterpiece deals with various types of separation, mine has different concerns.
 Throughout my book the ideas of entanglement & superposition keep popping up.
 I was very interested in having superposition play an important part not just in the content of this poem, but also its construction.
 Thus when the reader encounters the lines:

 could ruin love”

-they are forced to make a choice-does one read this to mean ‘what fluted thing could ruin adore’ or ‘what fluted thing could degrade love’?
+they are forced to make a choice-does one read this to mean ‘what fluted wound could ruin adore’ or ‘what fluted wound could degrade love’?
 Both meanings are grammatically superposed in the text and it is only the mind of the reader that collapses the waveform of meaning in one direction or the other.
-Thus the poem is at least two different poems intertwined with each other.
-And in case anyone is wondering, yes this poem is in conversation with the famous Rumi quote involving ruin.
+There are also the multiple pathways opened up by reading “rein in whispers” as “rain in whispers” or “reign in whispers” which gives the poem at least three possible endings even before you encounter the wordplay inherent in “the Rumi in you / may turn to sense /what separates us” where “turn to sense” has multiple meanings.
+Thus the poem becomes multiple different poems intertwined with each other.
+And in case anyone is wondering, yes this poem is in conversation with the famous Rumi quotes involving both wounds & ruin.
 Enjoy!

 THE RUMI IN YOU